rdkcentral/firebolt-certification-suite/defaultModule/requestModules/fcsSetters.md

 There are 2 possible scenarios this function should handle:

-**Setting allowPersonalization to true**
+**Setting AllowPersonalization to true**

-In this scenario, the *attribute* will be AllowPersonalization.
+In this scenario, the *attribute* will be setAllowPersonalization.
 The *value* will be a string containing a boolean "true" or "false". *true* will allow Personalization and *false* will disable Personalization.

 **Setting AllowWatchHistory to true**

-In this scenario, the *attribute* will be AllowWatchHistory.
+In this scenario, the *attribute* will be setAllowWatchHistory.
 The *value* will be a string containing a boolean "true" or "false". *true* will enable/remember WatchHistory tracking and *false* will disable Watch history tracking.

 **Examples**